FATHER, MOTHER & SON… for just seven days (1st of 7 parts)

 It was a mixture of emotion that I felt.
 WORRIED!
 She made a major decision without us seriously conferring with one another.
 EXCITED!
 I felt an inexplicable excitement.
 There was seemingly a magnet pulling me home.
 Indeed, it was different because in the past how I wished that I could just stay in the office and work a little longer.
 But that time, I know that there was an angel at home and I would like to be acquainted with him as soon as possible.

 I have not clutched a baby I could call my own for a long time.
-The last time was when my first son was born – 21 years ago.
+The last time was when my first son, a love child, was born – many years ago.

 On my way home, I whispered a prayer that may He make me and my wife ready for whatever responsibilities and challenges we were about to face.